 “Water, PEG 14 Dimethicone, Propylene Glycol, PEG 40 Hydrogenated Castor Oil, Phenoxyethanol, Methylparaben, Fragrance, Cetrimonium Chloride, Citronellol, Amino Methyl Propanol” WHAT?!?
 I don’t even know what any of that is.

 So I looked into making my own with natural ingredients.
-I wanted something that I wouldn’t feel like I needed to cover Ryan’s face before spraying it.
+I wanted something that I wouldn’t feel like I needed to cover my kids’ face before spraying.

 Here’s the super simple recipe to make this yourself.
 I made a small amount and it truly lasts a long time.

 - 3 TBS apple cider vinegar